How to Apply for a Grant

 Furthers the scientific and educational purposes of IEEE and relates to the fields of interest of IEEE?

 Does not include any items on the “What We Don’t Fund” list?

 Is twelve months or less in duration?

 Grants are awarded from two sources - IEEE Foundation Fund and IEEE Life Members Fund.
 The IEEE Foundation Board of Directors and the IEEE Life Members Committee make the funding decisions.
-Decisions are announced approximately twenty weeks after the grant application submission deadline.
+Decisions are announced in December.
 If awarded, the grant is to be used solely for the activities specified in the grant application

 If selected for a grant, the grant payment will be released after the funding decision is announced and the Grant Agreement has been signed and returned to the IEEE Foundation.
 This should be considered during the preparation of grant applications.